pancochea/DSTechT/README.md

 Ensure the scripts have execution permissions.

 ### 0 - System Setup
 This script installs all necessary tools.
-If performing an airgapped installation, all binaries must be in the `resources/bin` folder.
+If performing an air gapped installation, all binaries must be in the `resources/bin` folder.
 Installed components:

 - **Distribution:** A lightweight local Docker registry.
-The airgapped installation loads the registry data from `resources/registry_data`.
+The air gapped installation loads the registry data from `resources/registry_data`.
 The registry listens on port 5000.
 - **Docker:** All required `dpkg` packages and dependencies are stored in `resources/bin`.
 The `docker` system group is assumed to exist, and the current user is added to it after installation.
 - **kubectl**
 - **Helm**
 - **k0s:** The Kubernetes distribution used to manage containers.
-The airgapped installation pulls images from the local registry as defined in `k0s.yaml`.
+The air gapped installation pulls images from the local registry as defined in `k0s.yaml`.

 The script is idempotent and can be re-run as needed.